Ayush312003/Flipkart-Loyalty-and-Rewards-Blockchain/README.txt

 "yarn install"

-The version of node required

-> = 16.0.0 && <= 17.0.0

 Installation

-For Windows: you MUST start the project by running Git Bash.

 Execute the following command in the root directory of the project:

-"yarn dev"

-Open another terminal, and execute the following command in the root directory of the project:

-"yarn deploy"
+"yarn dev" and "yarn deploy"

 Use the local host url to run the website on a chrome based browser.